Pasta Salad with Cucumbers + Tomatoes + Mozzarella

 Mozzarella cheese.
 Fresh mozzarella adds a creamy texture that complements the crunchy veggies.

-Large mixing bowl.
+Large bowl.
 A large mixing bowl ensures you have enough room to mix everything together without spilling.
+You can certainly make it and store it in the same bowl.

 Substitutions and Variations